saigerutherford/evidence_embracing_nm/README.md

-# evidence_embracing_nm
+# Evidence for Embracing Normative Modeling

-Analysis code for the paper "Evidence for Embracing Normative Modeling"
+Analysis and visualization code for the paper "Evidence for Embracing Normative Modeling"